nprapps/bestpractices/README.md

 ### Libraries

-For consistency, prefer the following libraries to others that perform similar tasks:
+For consistency, prefer the following libraries to others that perform the same tasks:

 * [Fabric](http://docs.fabfile.org/)
 * [Django](https://www.djangoproject.com/) OR [Flask](http://flask.pocoo.org/)